Hey friends, Andrew here – hope you’re well.

 The user interface is one of the most beautiful I’ve seen in any Mac app, and it has won design awards.
 There is currently no other app like it, and there is a lot to love about it.

-You can try it out for yourself with this discount link if you want to get the full version.
+You can try it out with this link if you want to get the free 7-day trial.

 6. Gemini 2